salujajaskeerat/ELP305-TribeD-documentation/index.md

 ## 7.12.
 Solar Panel Stand

-Solar panel stand is an iron structure that fixes the solar panels on the rooftop and protects the solar panels from high blowing wind and animal attacks Etc. <br/>
+Solar panel stand is an iron structure that fixes the solar panels on the rooftop and protects the solar panels from high speed winds, animal attacks etc. <br/>

 Solar Panel Stand should fulfil the following requirements: